[home] [St. Lawrence Church] [previous] [next]

 REMEMBERED BY HER GRANDSON GEORGE MILLER GURNEY 1971

-Henry Hughes, born in Shropshire, 1822 - 1883 was the son of a butcher and worked as an apprenticeship at Ward & Nixon, stained glass manufacturers.
-Throughout the 1800's the quality of the glass had been a major limiting factor to designers.
-It was not until the late 1840's that a range of pot-metal coloured glass was produced that looked like medieval glass and Ward & Hughes were the first firm to use it.
+Throughout the 1800s the quality of the glass had been a major limiting factor to designers.
+It was not until the late 1840s that a range of pot-metal coloured glass was produced that looked like medieval glass and Ward & Hughes were the first firm to use it.

 Ward and Hughes were responsible for designing and erecting a large number of windows in the Diocese of Lincoln including Lincoln Cathedral, so it is no surprise that they were commissioned to design a window for St Lawrence.